Institutional Student Learning Outcomes

 Want to know more about cultural understanding & sensitivity?
 Learn here:

 • This is an important topic in the health field; as the healthcare Center of Excellence, cultural understanding & sensitivity is a common topic of discussion at Malcolm X College.
-The literature base on this topic in healthcare includes self-assessments, literature reviews, and sets of guidelines
+The literature base on this topic in healthcare includes self-assessments.

 The measurable objectives of this ISLO are: